pereznetworks/TD-Project9/project9-gallery-app/README.md

         to keep the flicker api-key and it's secret - a secret ....

+          assuming you are also using github

+            in .gitignore

-        ....make sure to place a ref in your .gitignore to the config.js file
+            ....make sure include a ref to the config.js file,

+      STEP 3:

+      Decide whether you will need to use the SECRET

         For this project you will just need your API-KEY

           The 'SECRET' is needed only when...

             the flickr api method requires a sign-on.

           For flickr app sign-on, Flickr requires using OATH.

             Since I dont use flickr's methods that require a sign-on...

-                  this project does NOT implement OATH.
+            so this project does NOT implement OATH.

 [To read about, learn how your Flickr app should use OATH follow this link](https://www.flickr.com/services/api/auth.oauth.html)

-      STEP 3:
+      STEP 4:

       Setup a javascript that exports your API-KEY